Acronyms

 - Summary

-- In the METRC study, aspirin was noninferior to enoxaparin for mortality and PE prevention in patients hospitalized with significant fractures.
+- In the METRC study, aspirin was noninferior to enoxaparin for mortality and PE prevention in patients hospitalized with serious fractures.
 DVT incidence was significantly higher in the aspirin group, but only by 0.80%.
 Bleeding complications and other adverse events were similar between groups.

-- BIBLIOGRAPHY
+BIBLIOGRAPHY

 - 1 - PMID 8277550 - JAMA lung scan study